 And if you do, it's only because you have not had this easy eggplant parmesan recipe yet.
 It's a TOTAL game changer!

 With this eggplant parmesan recipe, you don't have to worry about all the unnecessary breading or frying like the classic recipe calls for.
-In fact, this recipe does away with the salting, waiting, and draining step, too.
+In fact, this recipe does away with the salting, waiting, and draining steps, too.

 Eggplant, also known as aubergine or brinjal, is a fruit.
 If we're getting technical, it's actually classified as a berry.